 Type of Award: Discretionary grants.

-Maximum Award: We will not fund any application for a State grant above the maximum award of $3,500,000 for a single budget period of 12 months.
-Additionally, no funding will be awarded for increases in budget after the first 12-month budget period.
-The Assistant Secretary for Postsecondary Education may change the maximum amounts through a notice published in the Federal Register.
+Maximum Award: We will not make an award for a State grant exceeding $5,000,000 for a single budget period of 12 months.
+Additionally, no funding will be awarded for increases in years two through seven.

 Project Period: Either 72 months or 84 months.

-An applicant that wishes to seek funding for a seventh project year (i.e., for a project period of greater than 72 months), in order to provide project services to GEAR UP students through their first year of attendance at an IHE, must propose to do so in the application provided in response to this notice.
+An applicant that wishes to seek funding for a seventh project year (i.e., for a project period greater than 72 months) in order to provide project services to GEAR UP students through their first year of attendance at an institution of higher education (IHE) must propose to do so in its application.

 III.
 Eligibility Information